HomeYogaHow To Do Triangle Pose (Utthita Trikonasana)

 Next, add lateral hip openers like Warrior I or Pyramid Pose to your flow.
 These postures create hip external rotation for Trikonasana.
 Move side-to-side rather than forward and back to prepare your hip joints.

-Finally, a seated twist after the exercise helps balance the body by counteracting any rotational bias.
+Finally, a seated twist after the exercise helps balance the body.
+It counteracts any rotational bias.
 Transitioning between twists and forward folds promotes balanced body care.
 Release tension in these positions to relax on and off the mat.

 These easy strategies can help you maintain a continuous practice!